 Important Word Explanations

-• CBC with Differential: A test showing detailed counts of all WBC types.
+• CBC with Differential: A blood test that provides detailed counts of all white blood cell types.

 ~END~